marle3003/mokapi/docs/guides/get-started/test-data.md

 ---
-title: Test Data Generator
+title: Faker - Test Data Generator
 description: Use randomly generated test data or use Mokapi Script to create responses that can simulate a wide range of scenarios and edge cases.
 ---

-# Test Data Generator
+# Faker - Test Data Generator

-By default, Mokapi generates test data randomly depending on the data types.
+By default, Mokapi generates test data randomly depending on the data types and structure with a tree algorithm.
+You can extend and modify this tree for your individual needs.
 If you need more dynamic responses, you can use Mokapi Script to generate responses based on specific conditions or parameters.
 Mokapi Scripts allows you to create responses that can simulate a wide range of scenarios and edge cases.